WyattBlue/auto-editor/README.md

 Create an XML file that can be imported to Adobe Premiere Pro using this command:

 ```
-auto-editor example.mp4 --export_to_premiere
+auto-editor example.mp4 --export-to-premiere
 ```

 Similar flags exist also for:

-- `--export_to_final_cut_pro` for Final Cut Pro.
+- `--export-to-final-cut-pro` for Final Cut Pro.
-- `--export_to_shot_cut` for ShotCut.
+- `--export-to-shot-cut` for ShotCut.

 Other programs might also be able to understand these formats, but if they don't.
-You can use ` --export_as_clip_sequence` which exports to many files that can be imported and used in other editors.
+You can use ` --export-as-clip-sequence` which exports to many files that can be imported and used in other editors.

 <h2 align="center">Manual Editing</h2>

-Use the `--cut_out` option to always remove a section.
+Use the `--cut-out` option to always remove a section.

 ```
 # Cut out the first 10 seconds.
-auto-editor example.mp4 --cut_out start,10sec
+auto-editor example.mp4 --cut-out start,10sec

 # Cut out the first 10 frames.
-auto-editor example.mp4 --cut_out start,10
+auto-editor example.mp4 --cut-out start,10

 # Cut out the last 10 seconds.
-auto-editor example.mp4 --cut_out -10sec,end
+auto-editor example.mp4 --cut-out -10sec,end

 # Cut out the first 10 seconds and cut out the range from 15 seconds to 20 seconds.
-auto-editor example.mp4 --cut_out start,10sec 15sec,20sec
+auto-editor example.mp4 --cut-out start,10sec 15sec,20sec
 ```

 And of course, all the audio cuts still apply.